-Frankfurt is home to Germany’s largest stock exchange, the German Federal Bank, the European Central Bank and some of Europe’s largest corporations.
-It is one of the few European cities with a skyline dominated by skyscrapers and modern architecture, yet is also has some parts that give it the feel of “Old World Germany”.
+Frankfurt is home to Germany’s largest stock exchange, the German Federal Bank, the European Central Bank, and some of Europe’s largest corporations.
+It is one of the few European cities with a skyline dominated by skyscrapers and modern architecture, yet it also has some parts that give it the feel of “Old World Germany”.

 As I was planning a business trip to Frankfurt, I couldn’t really find any type of guide regarding where to stay or what to do, so I thought I would provide some insight based on my experience in Frankfurt.

 With respect to hotels, I am very “Points Oriented” so I generally stay at a hotel that allows me to either earn or use points, but at the same time I love hotels in general, especially luxury hotels, so I always check out some of the other great hotels in a city where points might not be an option.

 Where to Stay in Frankfurt: